Approved by decision of the Board of Trustees on 25 October 2017

-Pursuant to Articles 1 and 19 of the statutes, the FWO pursues its mission through activities aimed at pushing back the frontiers of knowledge in all areas of science, by stimulating and funding fundamental academic research at the universities in the Flemish Community and at scientific research institutes.
+Pursuant to Article 1 of the statutes, the FWO pursues its mission through activities aimed at pushing back the frontiers of knowledge in all areas of science, by stimulating and funding fundamental and strategic academic research at the universities in the Flemish Community and at scientific research institutes.

-§ 2 Following the Berlin Declaration of 2003 for the promotion of free access to scientific knowledge and cultural heritage, beneficiaries of FWO mandates, credits and projects must deposit the publications that result from the FWO subsidies in a public “Open Access” database, within one year from the date of publication, in order to effect greater impact and valorisation of their work.
+§ 2.
+Following the Berlin Declaration of 2003 for the promotion of free access to scientific knowledge and cultural heritage, beneficiaries of FWO fellowships, grants and projects must deposit the publications resulting from the FWO subsidies, in a public “Open Access” database, within one year from the date of publication, in order to effect greater impact and valorisation of their work.
 Researchers are also advised to publish their other publications in such an "Open Access" database, the so-called "Open Archives", together with the research data that resulted in these publications.

-The granting of a mandate or research credit does not imply any liability on the part of the FWO for any injury or damage to persons or property which may be caused, directly or indirectly, from such research.
+The granting of a fellowship or research grant does not imply any liability on the part of the FWO for any injury or damage to persons or property which may result, directly or indirectly, from such research.

 As far as ethical issues relating to their research are concerned, researchers are required to strictly comply with all relevant legislative provisions at European and national level.

 They must truthfully fill out the questionnaire on ethical aspects in the application forms of the FWO and also seek ethical advice and provide it to the FWO where such is required by law or by institutional regulations.